peterMangrove/mangrove-docs-test/offer-maker/maker-contract.md

 ---
-description: Developer documentation pertaining to writing and managing offer logic
+description: How to write offer execution logic
 ---

 # Offer execution

-## Description

-[Offers](reactive-offer.md) are created with an associated account (contract or EOA) and listed on Mangrove [offer lists](broken-reference).
+[Offers](reactive-offer.md) are [created](./reactive-offer.md) with an associated account (contract or EOA) and listed on Mangrove [offer lists](broken-reference).
-* If the account is an EOA, no logic will be associated to the offer
+* If the account is an EOA, no logic will be associated to the offer.
 * If the account is a contract, it should implement the offer logic through the [IMaker interface](https://github.com/giry-dev/mangrove/blob/c4446bbcb0a4dbade4777075eb3e26faebd1c218/contracts/MgvLib.sol#L161).
 It must at least implement the `makerExecute` function, otherwise all their offer executions will fail.

 Here is the offer lifecycle, with the parts addressed in this section bolded:

-1. A contract at address `maker.eth` creates an offer.
+1. A contract `maker.eth` creates an offer.
 2. Mangrove stores the offer info, including the address `maker.eth`.
-3. An address `user.eth` executes that offer.
+3. Account `user.eth` executes that offer.
 4. Mangrove transfers tokens from `user.eth` to `maker.eth`.
 5. **Mangrove calls the function [`makerExecute`](#offer-execution) of `maker.eth`**.
 6. Mangrove transfers tokens from `maker.eth` to `user.eth`.
 7. **Mangrove calls the function [`makerPosthook`](#offer-post-hook) of `maker.eth`**.
-8. The offer is now out of its Offer List, but may be updated at a later time by `maker.eth`.
+8. The offer is now out of its offer list, but may be updated at a later time by `maker.eth`.

 {% hint style="info" %}